-2.14 Whilst seeking to build peaceful and stable societies through activities in fragile states that create jobs, stability and contribute to longer-term prosperity, the Group supports recovery in post-conflict and post-disaster situations by fostering social inclusion and cohesion.
+2.15 Whilst seeking to build peaceful and stable societies through activities in fragile states that create jobs, stability and contribute to longer-term prosperity, the Group supports recovery in post-conflict and post-disaster situations by fostering social inclusion and cohesion, as well as environmental remediation.
 The Group also seeks to foster cooperation and inclusive partnerships - at the global, regional, national and local levels - which are particularly critical for addressing development challenges in fragile contexts.